Gentle reader, I made a terrible mistake. Yes, that's right: I read the comments on a MacRumors article. At my age, one knows better. And yet.

 Apple needs fewer staff to deliver equivalent features because Safari supports fewer OSes.
 The necessary investments are also R&D expenses that receive heavy tax advantages.
 Apple enjoys enviable discounts to produce a credible browser, but refuses to do so.

-Unlike Microsoft's late and underpowered efforts with IE 7-11, Safari enjoys tolerable web compatibility, more than 90% share on a popular OS, and an unheard-of war chest of available cash with which to finance a defence.
+Unlike Microsoft's late and underpowered efforts with IE 7-11, Safari enjoys tolerable web compatibility, more than 90% share on a popular OS, and an unheard-of war chest with which to finance a defence.
 The postulated apocalypse seems far away and entirely within Apple's power to forestall.

 Recent Developments #